antirez/disque/README.md

 Disque, an in-memory, distributed job queue
 ===

-Disque is a distributed, in memory, message broker.
+Disque is ongoing experiment to build a distributed, in memory, message broker.
 Its goal is to capture the essence of the "Redis as a jobs queue" use case, which is usually implemented using blocking list operations, and move it into an ad-hoc, self-contained, scalable, and fault tolerant design, with